Experimental Economics

 • It closely overlaps with Behavioral Economics but focuses more on methodology and market mechanisms.

-An experimental economics study typically takes place in a computer laboratory.
-The key rules of the methodology are rigorous: 1. **Incentivization:** Subjects must be paid based on their performance.
+An experimental economics study typically takes place in a computer laboratory or a controlled field setting.
+The key rules of the methodology are rigorous and designed to ensure that the results are as valid as those in physics or chemistry: 1.
+Incentivization: Subjects must be paid based on their actual performance.
 If they make better decisions, they earn more money.
-This ensures that they are motivated to think seriously about the problems, mimicking real-world economic pressure.
-2. **No Deception:** Unlike psychology experiments, economists generally forbid deceiving subjects.
-The rules of the game must be transparent so that the results reflect genuine economic decision-making, not confusion or trickery.
-3. **Control:** The environment is tightly controlled to isolate specific variables.
-For example, to test if "anchoring" affects price negotiations, researchers might give one group a high initial number and another group a low one, keeping everything else identical.
-Common experiments include the "Ultimatum Game" (testing fairness), "Public Goods Games" (testing cooperation vs. free-riding), and "Double Oral Auctions" (testing how quickly prices reach equilibrium).
+This ensures that they are motivated to think seriously about the problems, mimicking the real-world economic pressure that participants feel in actual markets.
+Without real "skin in the game," the data would reflect hypothetical choices rather than economic behavior.
+2. No Deception: Unlike psychology experiments where participants are sometimes misled about the nature of the study, economists generally forbid deceiving subjects.
+The rules of the game must be transparent so that the results reflect genuine economic decision-making and strategic interaction, not confusion or trickery.
+3. Control: The environment is tightly controlled to isolate specific variables.
+For example, to test if "anchoring" affects price negotiations, researchers might give one group a high initial number and another group a low one, keeping every other aspect of the negotiation identical.
+This allows for a clear determination of cause and effect.
+Common experiments include the "Ultimatum Game" (which tests concepts of fairness and punishment), "Public Goods Games" (testing cooperation versus free-riding), and "Double Oral Auctions" (testing how quickly prices reach equilibrium in a competitive market).
+Through these controlled environments, researchers can identify which economic theories survive the test of reality and which must be discarded.

 Real-World Example: Designing the FCC Spectrum Auctions